 Have a berry holiday

-When you’re done crafting your felt mistletoe wreath, share it with us on our Facebook page for members or by tagging #MadeWithLia on Instagram.
-This is such a gorgeous wreath and we can’t wait to see what you do with it!
+When you’re done crafting your felt mistletoe wreath, share it with us on our crafters community page or by tagging #MadeWithLia on Instagram.
+This is such a gorgeous wreath, and we can’t wait to see what you do with it!

 This content uses links from which we may earn a commission.
 Disclosure.